-In line with our ambition to increase our influence, our aim

-The income mix will also be impacted by is to grow GSHA's programme expenditure from a level of €21 million in 2016 to in the region of €30-40 million in 2021.
-This expenditure will be mirrored by proportional increases in income over the period of the plan.
+In line with our ambition to increase our influence, our aim The income mix will also be impacted by is to grow GSHA's programme expenditure from a level diversification of income streams to include researching of €21 million in 2016 to in the region of €30-40 million in and entering new public fundraising markets, returns 2021.
+This expenditure will be mirrored by proportional from investments in social enterprises, selling increases in income over the period of the plan. consultancy services and increased tendering for fee based contracts.